-- Don't retaliate or reply to nasty messages. - Save the evidence text messages, online conversations, social media posts, etc. Taking a 'screenshot' is the • easiest way of preserving evidence of cyberbullying. - Use 'block sender' features on your phone or social media sites to prevent further bullying. - Tell someone about the incident: ideally, you should tell your Tutor, but any staff member friend, parent, or trusted adult should be able to help you or find someone who can. - If you don't want to talk to a member of staff about the incident, ask a friend, family member or trusted adult to talk to a member of staff on your behalf.
+- Don't retaliate or reply to nasty messages. - Save the evidence text messages, online conversations, social media posts, etc. Taking a 'screenshot' is the easiest way of preserving evidence of cyberbullying.
+If you are concerned about taking a screenshot, for example if this will be made clear to the sender, consider taking a photograph of the screen with another phone or camera.
+If the bullying takes the form of an indecent image, then a screenshot should not be taken, and the image should not be sent on.
+If possible, it should be shown to a trusted adult who can make notes on the content. - Use 'block sender' features on your phone or social media sites to prevent further bullying. - Tell someone about the incident: ideally, you should tell your Tutor, but any staff member friend, parent, or trusted adult should be able to help you or find someone who can. - If you don't want to talk to a member of staff about the incident, ask a friend, family member or trusted adult to talk to a member of staff on your behalf.